 The following are only a few of the many disadvantages, challenges, and barriers due to the stigmas of addiction, recovery, and sexual abuse deeply embedded within our social structure.
 What I have listed are challenges that personally experienced:

 Having to explain personal history because of a past criminal record and substance use when I began applying for jobs.
 Only to share my truth and then be turned down time and time again.
 I have faced times of extensive unemployment due to the social stigma of addiction and what it means to have a ‘criminal background record’.
 Only the passage of time since my convictions has helped me get to where I am now.
 Having to wait 7-10 years before something from my past can be overlooked, isn’t sufficient for people to thrive and own their life and their past in today’s world .
 Being able to openly write on an application that one is in recovery needs to become something that is OKAY.
-By working to eliminate stigma of mental health, substance use and recovery, this can eventually become an empowering check mark to make on all applications.

 Not being able to rent an apartment after becoming financially stable.